ClarityCafe/Aya/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploy on ZEIT Now
+## Deploy on Vercel

-The easiest way to deploy Aya is to use the [ZEIT Now Platform](https://zeit.co/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy Aya is to use the [Vercel Platform](https://zeit.co/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out ZEIT's [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out Vercel's [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Copyright